Zuzana Mrázová

-Zuzana Schwarz Bařtipánová (born 24 February 1978) is a Czech politician serving as a member of the Chamber of Deputies since 2025.
+Zuzana Mrázová (formerly Zuzana Schwarz Bařtipánová; born 24 February 1978) is a Czech politician who has served as Minister of Regional Development in the Third cabinet of Andrej Babiš since December 2025 and as a member of the Chamber of Deputies since October 2025.
 She has served as mayor of Bílina since 2018.
-In the 2020 Teplice by-election, she was a candidate for the Senate.
+She ran for the Czech Senate in the 2020 Teplice by-election, finishing 4th with 9.8% of the vote in the first round.